-''' $ keytool -importcert -keystore node1.keystore -alias node1 \ -storepass changeme -keypass changeme -trustcacerts -file node1.crt '''
+\$ keytool -importcert -keystore nodel.keystore -alias nodel \ -storepass changeme -keypass changeme -trustcacerts -file nodel.crt

 Here we assume that the CA's reply is stored in the file node1.crt.

 Important: This section describes a generic procedure using keytool to obtain a certificate from a commercial Certificate Authority.
 This procedure will differ from one CA to another and Cloudera recommends you consult your CA's documentation for more specifics.